tejas44/Git_Tutorial_demo/readme.txt

-This file is readme file.
-On this day we are learning git merge concepts
+This file is readme file. we are learning git merge concepts